Application Rationalization Approach Tool How to Compile a List of Applications

 Tools for application rationalization

-If you are going to use a tool to support your application rationalization, this tool must be useful and effective; it must enable you to define the various types, groups, and parts of applications.
-The tool must offer more than only the ability to administer the id, name, and description of an application.
+If you use a tool to support your application rationalization, it must be useful and effective; it must enable you to define the various types, groups, and parts of applications.
+The tool must offer more than just the ability to administer an application's ID, name, and description.

 On average, there are 60 attributes on applications to be defined and very useful for rationalization.
 Also, certain attributes are qualified to be considered entities of their own, such as application groups, application platforms, application functionality, application architecture, application modules, application services, and application interfaces.
-Application Rationalization tools should support the creation and administration of these kinds of entities.
+Application Rationalization tools should support creating and administrating these kinds of entities.

 Example list of applications